brightsun10/financial-advisor-app/README.md

 - Python 3.8+
 - Redis: You must have a Redis instance running.

-The easiest way to get one is with Docker:docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
+The easiest way to get one is with Docker:

+docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest

 - Google AI API Key: You need a valid API key for the Gemini model.
 You can get one from Google AI Studio.